Get 10,000 FREE rewards points ($10!!!) for signing up for an account! >> GO

 If you ever made Jell-O growing up, you know that you have to boil a pot of water before pouring in the little packet of powder.

-This is because gelatin needs hot water in order to dissolve completely.
+This is because gelatin needs hot water to dissolve completely.

-If you try to add it to cold or even lukewarm water, gelatin will clump, and even if you got it to dissolve, it would form a gelatinous blob as soon as it cooled down.
+If you try to add it to cold or even lukewarm water, gelatin will clump, and even if you get it to dissolve, it will form a gelatinous blob as soon as it cools down.

 Enter Collagen Peptides.